 - To karyotype and bank hESC and iPSC stocks.
 For more information please visit Core Stem Cell Stock

-- To generate gene targeted hESC lines (in collaboration with the mouse gene targeting facility).
+- To generate gene targeted hESC / iPSC lines.
 For more information please visit Services

-- To assist PIs with pilot hESC projects.
+- To assist PIs with pilot hESC / iPSC projects.
 For more information please visit Services

 Induced Pluripotent Stem (iPS) Cells